 Much of the amber we use today ranges in age between 30 and 50 million years, however, the oldest examples date back 320 million years.

 During the Paleolithic era, from 45,000 to 12,000 B.C. amber was used as a gemstone and the nomads of the Mesolithic, 12,000 to 4000 B.C. used it for hunting.

 The ancient Greeks thought amber were pieces of frozen sunshine that had broken away and dropped into the sea.

 In the Slavic tradition, amber was the tears of their Gods and Neolithic tribes believed the souls of the dead were held inside the stones rich tones.

-Natural amber is still a highly prized gemstone and used extensively in jewelry; see the amber necklace to the left.
+Natural amber is still a highly prized gemstone and used extensively in jewelry.